-Racism in Australia and the worst of it is targeted towards Aboriginal populations within Australia.
+Racism is widespread throughout Australia and the worst of it is targeted towards Aboriginal populations.

-Australia’s colonial history is full of racism that began with claims of terra nullius and a campaign to exterminate our race as settlers from the UK believed we were some kind of inferior sub species of human, more closely related to animals.
+Australia’s colonial history is full of racism which began with claims of terra nullius and a campaign to exterminate our race as settlers from the UK claimed we were some kind of inferior sub species of human, more closely related to animals.

-Today racism lingers on.
-It is present in every town and city across Australia but there are some towns and cities where racism is so prevalent that we often see disturbing news making national headlines.
+Today racism continues on.
+It is present in every town and city across Australia but there are some towns and cities where racism is so upfront that we often see disturbing news reports reaching national and international headlines.
 Racism isn’t something that you can measure precisely.
-Some areas are more outwardly racist than others.
-You also need to consider the different forms of racism such as racism that people aren’t even aware of which leads to subconscious discrimination in places like the health, education, justice and employment sectors.
+Some areas are more outwardly racist than others, while some areas display a more subtle or even subconscious discrimination in places such as the health, education, justice and employment sectors.

 The following list outlines the most racist towns and cities in Australia.
 It was compiled from an online poll that was shared widely among several major Indigenous Facebook pages throughout December 2017.
 The poll has since received well over 1000 individual votes.